fanciscoprado/Git-Metrics/readme.md

          -4.
 User clicks "close window."
          -5.
 User has to input correct URL.

+      Exception cases:
+         -1.
+Too many repositories
+            - User attemps to download more than 2 repositories using the multifile function.
+            - Program displays "Too many repos close to continue" message.
+            - Program downloads first two URLs and displays them.

 5. **Other Non-Functional Requirements**

     User system needs to have java installed in order to run the program.